rizinorg/cutter.re/_posts/2020-08-31-improving-decompiler-widget-gsoc.md

 After discussions in the community, we decided to use `RAnnotatedCode` as the standard decompiler interface across all the decompilers used in Cutter and Radare2.
 The related work involved shifting `RAnnotatedCode` API from r2ghidra-dec to radare2.
 I also implemented unit tests for API functions related to `RAnnotatedCode`.

-Cutter supports three decompilers: [R2Ghidra](https://github.com/radareorg/r2ghidra-dec)(plugin for Ghidra), [R2Dec](https://github.com/radareorg/r2dec-js), and [RetDec-Radare2](https://github.com/avast/retdec-r2plugin)(plugin for RetDec).
-The output from all these decompilers was being parsed into a custom structure name `AnnotatedCode` to use in Cutter.
+Currently, Cutter supports three decompilers: [R2Ghidra](https://github.com/radareorg/r2ghidra-dec)(plugin for Ghidra), [R2Dec](https://github.com/radareorg/r2dec-js), and [RetDec-Radare2](https://github.com/avast/retdec-r2plugin)(plugin for RetDec).
+The output from all these decompilers was being parsed into a custom structure named `AnnotatedCode` to use in Cutter.
 Even then, internally, r2ghidra-dec and retdec-radare2 used `RAnnotatedCode`.
 After I shifted `RAnnotatedCode` to radare2, I sent patches to both r2ghidra-dec and retdec-radare2 to use `RAnnotatedCode` directly from radare2.

 ### Related PRs: